mikeyamato/slackbot-fist-to-five-oauth/README.md

 Do note that `tonkotsu-oauth.js` makes use of [workspace tokens](https://api.slack.com/docs/token-types#workspace) allowing for a higher level of security as tokens are valid for only 60 minutes.
 Unfortunately, Slack has stopped issuing any new workspace refresh tokens as this was exclusive to the developer preview community.
 Nevertheless, workspace refresh tokens are still valid and will continue to work. `ucla-oauth.js` makes use of [User tokens](https://api.slack.com/docs/token-types#user.)

-To use, enter `/fist-to-five reset` from within a Slack channel to clear the memory.
-Then enter, `/fist-to-five` to poll a class.
+To use, enter, `/fist-to-five` to poll a class.
 Poll results will be delivered to everyone and continually updated in realtime.
+Once invoked the application will automatically clear all memory after 10 minutes.

 While `ucla-oauth.js` makes use of OAuth 1.0, `tonkotsu-oauth.js` makes use of OAuth 2.0.